codygreen/f5xc-ingress-controller-demo/http/README.md

 # HTTP Ingress

-The `http_lb_custom_ip` example demonstrates the deployment of an HTTP load balancer.
+The `http_custom_ip` example demonstrates the deployment of an HTTP load balancer.

 The demo also creates an origin pool consisting of the `nginx` service running in the AppStack K8s cluster on port 8080.